-RADpower, eArche and Solbian lightweight solar panels are all made to order.
-During production they are all subjected to I and V and EL testing prior to shipment to our warehouse.
+The Solbian SP range with SunPower cells are tested during production - they are all subjected to I and V and EL testing prior to shipment to our warehouse.
 In our warehouse we also selectively carry out this testing as an added quality control initiative – we have a dark room and a specially modified camera to do this.

 Variations in appearance of cells